ombulabs/blog/_posts/2019-07-29-vim-basics.markdown

 # VIM basics

-I would not bore you by telling you the history of vim, and the differences between vi and vim and all of its philosophy... s
+I would not bore you by telling you the history of Vim, and the differences between vi and Vim and all of its philosophy... s
 If you are interested in that, you can give it a look [here](https://en.wikipedia.org/wiki/Vim_(text_editor)).